Mona Lisa (Prado): Restoration

 Previous to its restoration, the painting was catalogued as an anonymous copy from the first quarter of the 16th century.
 However, it usually hung in the Prado alongside masterpieces of Italian artists such as Raphael or Andrea del Sarto.
 A lithograph of the painting also exists, which is unusual for an anonymous copy.

-Although there were elements that clearly distinguished the copy from the Louvre's version, the most striking point was the fact that until the restoration of the Prado's version, no landscape background was visible.
+Although there were elements that clearly distinguished the copy from the Louvre's version, the most striking point was that until the restoration of the Prado's version, no landscape background was visible.
 That landscape was fully recovered through the restoration carried out by the Prado between 2011 and 2012, for a request to include the Prado's work in a temporary exhibition in the Louvre called Leonardo's last masterpiece: The Sainte Anne, from 29 March to 25 June 2012.
 The oxidized varnishes indicated that the black repaint had been made 200 years after the copy was painted, that is to say, not before 1750.

 During this restoration process, the copy was also submitted to a study of infrared reflectography and radiography, where the results revealed that the painting had been made in the workshop of Leonardo da Vinci at the same time the original Mona Lisa was painted.
 The "key" of this discovery was the underlying drawing, as it is the same but with different style in both paintings, as well as the drawing's corrections.

 These findings, coupled with the excellent state of preservation in regard to the Louvre's version, show the original colours of the Prado's painting and indicates what the copy must have originally looked like, as the varnish on the original has become cracked and yellowed with age.
 It is anticipated that such revelations also may offer further insight into Leonardo's original.

 The suggestion that the Prado version was painted in the workshop of Leonardo at the same time as the Louvre version, presumably by an apprentice, is supported by the observation that it appears to have been rendered from a slightly different perspective than the original.
 This has fuelled speculation that the pair may constitute the world’s first stereoscopic image, and hence when viewed dichoptically (i.e. with the Prado version viewed by the left eye, and the Louvre version by the right) may produce a distinct 3D appearance.
 This possibility is plausible, given the fact that Leonardo discussed the rudiments of stereoscopic vision in his Trattato della pittura.
 However, a more recent report has demonstrated that this pair in fact gives no reliable stereoscopic depth.